-Scoliosis of non-idiopathic etiology (i.e., neuromuscular or congenital scoliosis) often is associated with other clinical findings and/or symptoms that should prompt evaluation of the spine.
-As noted above, however, AIS most often is asymptomatic during adolescence, and is not typically associated with clinical findings other than body asymmetry (which itself may be subtle with mild degrees of spinal curvature and/or trunk rotation).
+Scoliosis of nonidiopathic etiology (i.e., neuromuscular or congenital scoliosis) is often associated with other clinical findings and/or symptoms that should prompt evaluation of the spine.
+As noted above, however, AIS is most often asymptomatic during adolescence, and is not typically associated with clinical findings other than body asymmetry (which itself may be subtle, with mild degrees of spinal curvature and/or trunk rotation).

-Gender is not predictive of development of AIS, although the risk of curve progression is ten times higher in females than in males, and females therefore are more likely to require treatment for AIS.
-As noted previously, evidence exists of a possible genetic contribution to AIS development, with studies showing increased prevalence of AIS in siblings and children of affected individuals and in monozygotic (as compared to dizygotic) twins; see section on "Etiology and Natural History" for details and references.
-Skeletal immaturity, and by association younger age, is associated with greater risk for curve progression, as is the magnitude-of-curvature at the time of detection of scoliosis.
+Sex is not predictive of development of AIS, although the risk of curve progression is 10 times higher in females than in males, and females therefore are more likely to require treatment of AIS.
+As noted previously, evidence exists of a possible genetic contribution to AIS development, with studies showing increased prevalence of AIS in siblings and children of affected individuals and in monozygotic (as compared to dizygotic) twins; see the section on "Etiology and Natural History" for details and references.
+Skeletal immaturity, and by association younger age, is associated with greater risk for curve progression, as is the magnitude of curvature at the time of detection of scoliosis.